LizavetaY/My-projects/Final projects/HTML&CSS - Evklid (23.10.2021)/README.md

 # USED LANGUAGES
 - HTML
 - CSS
+- JS

 # TASKS
 1) Create a pixel-perfect project using a maket;
 2) Use different CSS properties;
-3) Make a pixel-perfect mobile adaptive layout.
+3) Make a pixel-perfect mobile adaptive layout;
+4) Realize buttons' functionality with JS.

 # USED TECHNOLOGIES / SOLUTIONS
 - The CSS normilize is used;